 If we are communicating to you on a ‘business to business’ basis we will contact you by post or email, unless you have let us know that you would prefer us not to do so.

-How we will store your data
+How we will store and protect your data

 Keeping your personal data